CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 the Chicago Board Options Exchange doesn’t allow those either).
 If, in the previous example, the party buying the bitcoins wanted to buy more than the first sell offer had available, then the rest of the buy order would be filled by the latter existing order.
-After all possible deals are made, the current (buy) order is listed as an open order itself.
+After all possible order matches are made, the current (buy) order is listed as an open order itself.
 If there exist multiple open orders at the same price, the order that was placed earlier is matched first.